 Businesses grow, and their needs change.
 At some point, the solution business has invested in may be necessarily changed or updated.
 Scalability and flexibility are vital to any business using different IT solutions.

-With managed IT services, an organization doesn’t have to worry about switching up approach as it gets bigger because a managed service provider is already setup to do just that seamlessly.
+With remote IT services, an organization doesn’t have to worry about switching up approach as it gets bigger because a managed service provider is already setup to do just that seamlessly.
 They can address day-to-day IT issues, maintain and monitor the network or system, and help an organization plan for future needs when it comes to technology.

 SaaS solutions usually reside in scalable cloud environments that can integrate with other SaaS offerings.
 Using SaaS, users don’t have to buy another server or software as compared to traditional models.
 SaaS applications are scalable by enabling an organization to choose the delivery model and changing it when the requirements of the business change.
 With SaaS, it is easier to turn on an additional set of components, integrate to other systems, and get new application users.